bitcoin-tools/nodebuilder/test/README.md

 You can view the status of these CI tests on GitHub.com under the `Checks` tab of your PR or under the `Actions` tab of the repository.
 If any of these checks fail, review the relevant logs, research the error, and/or and manually reproduce it on your local environment.

 Before merging,
 - Documentation changes must have the six verification checks passing.
+(No need to wait for the runtime checks.)
-- All coding changes must have all six verification checks as well as the 'Run nodebuilder' checks passing.
+- All coding changes must have all six verification checks as well as the 'Run nodebuilder' runtime checks passing.

 1. [`ShellCheck`](https://shellcheck.net/) check the bash shell scripts, including:
    - typical beginner's syntax issues that cause a shell to give cryptic error messages